snowball-dev-group/snowball-bot/docs/INSTALLATION.md

     Make sure to grant it the permission to create tables.

+    PRO TIP: make your database accessible from the "outside", create your account (to avoid usage of `root`) and use [HeidiSQL](https://www.heidisql.com/) to manage the databases.

+3. Create database for bot to store its tables.

+    By default Snowball Bot uses `snowbot` database.
+So you can create it with the default name.

+1. Don't forget to run `mysql_secure_installation` command to ensure database security for production use.

-Google is your best friend!
+Google is your best friend on configuring MySQL/MariaDB server.

 #### Telling secrets to our bot

-Snowball should know which user and password to use for establishing the connection with the database.
+Snowball Bot should know which user and password to use for establishing the connection with the database.

 You need to change these environment variables (*well, if you need to, most of them have default values*).